-In addition to the restricted stock awards granted during 2012 to the Independent Trustees as indicated above, Marc D. Miller, a non-management, non-Independent Trustee was awarded 300 shares of restricted stock pursuant to the 2007 Plan which had a grant date fair value of \$11,715.
-These awards are scheduled to vest in June, 2014 on the second anniversary of the grant date.
+In addition to the restricted stock awards granted during 2013 to the Independent Trustees as indicated above, Marc D. Miller, a non-management, non-Independent Trustee was awarded 325 shares of restricted stock pursuant to the 2007 Plan which had a grant date fair value of \$14,150.
+These awards are scheduled to vest in June, 2015 on the second anniversary of the grant date.
 Dividends declared by us are paid with respect to outstanding shares of restricted stock.
-During 2012, Marc D. Miller received \$1,338 in connection with unvested restricted stock.
+During 2013, Marc D. Miller received \$1,513 for dividends paid on unvested restricted stock.

-Dividend equivalents attributable to vested options accrued as of December 31, 2012, 2011 and 2010 were paid in December of each respective year.
+Dividend equivalents attributable to vested options accrued as of December 31, 2013, 2012 and 2011 were paid in December of each respective year.
 See additional information in the Compensation Discussion and Analysis under "1997 Incentive Plan" included in this Proxy Statement.

-In June, 2012, the Compensation Committee reviewed selected peer group data to assess the competitiveness of our Independent Trustee compensation.
-The data was prepared by the human resource personnel of our Advisor and reviewed by a third party consultant for accuracy and reasonableness.
-The selected peer group included companies comparable to us based upon the following criteria: (i) total assets (selected companies with 2011 year-end total assets ranging from \$191 million to \$635 million), and; (ii) scope of operations (selected companies with investments in commercial real estate).
-The selected peer group included the following companies: Agree Realty Corp.; AmREIT; BRT Realty Trust; Getty Realty Corp.; Gladstone Commercial Corp.; MHI Hospitality Corp.; Monmouth Real Estate Investment Corp.; One Liberty Properties, Inc.; PMC Commercial Trust; Supertel Hospitality, Inc., and; UMH Properties, Inc. As a result, in June, 2012, the Compensation Committee recommended, and the Board of Trustee approved, increasing the annual retainer for services as an Independent Trustee of the Trust to \$20,000 per year from 15,000 per year.
+In June, 2013, the Compensation Committee reviewed selected peer group data to assess the competitiveness of our Independent Trustee compensation.
+The data was prepared by the human resource personnel of our Advisor.
+The selected peer group included companies comparable to us based upon the following criteria: (i) total assets (selected companies with 2012 year-end total assets ranging from \$201 million to \$640 million), and; (ii) scope of operations (selected companies with investments in commercial real estate).
+The selected peer group included the following companies: Agree Realty Corp.; AmREIT; BRT Realty Trust; Getty Realty Corp.; Gladstone Commercial Corp.; MHI Hospitality Corp.; Monmouth Real Estate Investment Corp.; One Liberty Properties, Inc.; PMC Commercial Trust; Supertel Hospitality, Inc., and; UMH Properties, Inc.

-During 2012, each Trustee who is neither an officer of the Trust nor affiliated with UHS (each an "Independent Trustee") was paid annual compensation of \$17,500 for service as a Trustee plus \$1,000 for attendance in person at each regular meeting of the Board of Trustees or an additional \$500 for telephonic participation.
+During 2013, each Trustee who is neither an officer of the Trust nor affiliated with UHS (each an "Independent Trustee") was paid annual compensation of \$20,000 for service as a Trustee (prorated for Randall C. Stein) plus \$1,000 for attendance in person at each regular meeting of the Board of Trustees or an additional \$500 for telephonic participation.
 An additional \$500 was paid for participation in each Committee meeting or special meeting of the Board of Trustees.
-During 2012, (i) Miles L. Berger, Lead Trustee, was compensated an additional \$2,500 for his service in that capacity, \$1,250 for his position as Nominating & Governance Committee Chairman and \$4,500 for meeting fees; (ii) Elliot J. Sussman, M.D., Chairman of the Compensation Committee, was compensated an additional \$1,250 for his service in that capacity, \$1,250 for his service as a member of the Audit Committee and \$9,000 for meeting fees; (iii) James E. Dalton, Jr., was compensated an additional \$5,000 for his position as Chairman of the Audit Committee and \$10,500 for meeting fees, and; (iv) Randall C. Stein was compensated an additional \$1,250 for his service as a member of the Audit Committee and \$9,500 for meeting fees.
+During 2013, (i) Miles L. Berger, Lead Trustee, was compensated an additional \$2,500 for his service in that capacity, \$1,250 for his position as Nominating & Governance Committee Chairman, \$308 for his service as a temporary member of the Audit Committee (after the resignation of Audit Committee member Randall C. Stein) and \$6,500 for meeting fees; (ii) Elliot J. Sussman, M.D., Chairman of the Compensation Committee, was compensated an additional \$1,250 for his service in that capacity, \$1,250 for his service as a member of the Audit Committee and \$12,000 for meeting fees; (iii) James E. Dalton, Jr., was compensated an additional \$5,000 for his position as Chairman of the Audit Committee and \$12,000 for meeting fees, and; (iv) Randall C. Stein, who resigned as a Trustee in October, 2013, was compensated an additional \$942 for his service as a member of the Audit Committee and \$7,500 for meeting fees.
 All travel expenses incurred in connection with their duties as Trustees were reimbursed to the Trustees.